Procedure: Internal Audit

 The requires the following bullet point:

-• An audit is an objective assessment of the quality system in which it is checked whether what happens in practice has also been described and vice versa.
-Besides HACCP, defence and are also assessed.
+• An is an objective assessment of the system in which it is checked whether what happens in practice has also been described and vice versa.
+Besides HACCP, defence and fraud are also assessed.

 • The audit should be performed by employees that are trained to conduct audits.
 The auditor must be able to identify the applicable standards for each department.